tetra-framework/tetra/README.md

   - Resumable server state

-    The components' full server state is saved between public method calls.
+    The component's full server state is saved between public method calls.
 This state is encrypted for security.

   - Public server methods